-Last updated on May 30, 2023
+Last updated on September 05, 2024

 Choose the same target ROAS to automatically segment products in Google Ads

-- Steering the algorithm of Google in your favour
+- Steering Google’s algorithm in your favour

 When you use a different target ROAS for every Google Ads campaign, the ROAS of the products will be affected.
 This leads to the Producthero target ROAS not being able to work as it is supposed to.
 Later in this article, an example is given of what can happen when a different target ROAS in Google Ads is set.

-Explanation of the labels in the Labelizer
+Explanation of the labels for the Labelizer Strategy

 Villains

-First, make sure that out of the 4 labels (Villains, Zombies, Sidekicks and Heroes), this category gets the lowest amount of budget.
+First, make sure that out of the 4 labels (Villains, Zombies, Sidekicks, and Heroes), this category gets the lowest amount of budget.

 Zombies